- Search The Registry

 Zwartte Piet (character)

-On this date, we reference the origin of Black Peter (Zwarte Piet) om approximately 500 A.D.
+On this date, we reference the origin of Black Peter (Zwarte Piet) in approximately 500 A.D.
 He is a “Black Face” character of European folklore, a companion of Saint Nicholas (Dutch "Sinterklaas").

 Black Peter’s story is part of a Dutch "holiday" in the Netherlands and Flanders, where Nicholas was a bishop who lived in what is now called “Turkey.”
 After he died, the Byzantium church declared him a saint.
 The legendary bishop is remembered in an annual holiday widely celebrated in the Lowlands.